theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 I tried to do a **self-examination**, and **reflect about what matters** to me when **browsing the web**.

-As a side note: I think being more aware of what happens while you browse the web and what you share with who comes with experience and can be seen as a journey.
+I think being more aware of what happens while you browse the web and what you share with third-parties comes with experience.

+It can be seen as a journey.

 No tools will help if you don't change your attitude and habits.

 My main **motivation** to be more privacy-aware was to be **more coherent** with my way of thinking when it comes to ethical use of my personal data shared with a third-party.